 In South Africa we tend to feel a bit unsafe in large cities (especially at night) and get out of them quickly, while in the rest of the country we mainly worry about theft and we take a few precautions to prevent it.
 Kind of similar to how we feel traveling here in the United States but a bit more vigilant.

 - Hal’s camera equipment was stolen from his rental car in Zululand (while parked overnight in a hotel lot.)
 Why?
 There was a bag visible in the back seat.
 How?
 A small corner window was smashed which didn’t set off the car alarm.
-Lesson #1 Don’t leave valuables visible in your car if you’re not in it.
+Lesson #1 Don’t leave valuables visible in your car, whether you are in it or not.
 (Better yet, don’t leave any valuables in the trunk either if you can avoid it.)

 - Hal was mugged in Cape Town.
 He went for a walk alone early one night, across a few blocks to get to the busy Victoria & Alfred waterfront.
 Four young men came from different directions and surrounded him and demanded his phone.
 He (like a dummy) said “No” and shoved his way out of the group.
 One snatched a water bottle out of his back pocket as he walked away.
 They did not follow.
 Lesson #3: Don’t walk alone in the dark! (even if you’re very close to a busy tourist area).

 - Cash point scam in Cape Town.
 Some guy pretended to want to help us at a cash machine while flashing money at us.
 It was weird and confusing.
 This happened at the cashpoint inside a bank in a busy area of town at midday.
 The people that were in line started yelling at this guy to leave us alone.
 Thanks!
 The security guy did not help us even though he was watching the show.
 Thanks for nothing!
-While he was not successful and didn’t get our money or cards, it gave us an insight to this popular Cape Town scam.
+While he was not successful and didn’t get our money or cards, it gave us an insight to this popular Cape Town scam (we know other people who have been victims of this scam).
 Lesson #4: Do not accept help from strangers at an ATM (and do not insert any pin number until they are out of sight.
 If they don’t leave, find another cash point.)

 In South Africa the equivalent to the “911” emergency line is 10111

 Thankfully we are now more safety-savvy and alert, and since introducing some safety precautions we have had zero problems.
-We have since traveled in South Africa for more than 10 weeks on 2 trips without a single incident.
+We have since traveled in South Africa for more than 20 weeks on separate trips without a single incident.
 Here’s how we do it.

 Our Road Safety Rules: Safari Mode and City Mode

-We spend most of our time in South Africa driving around in national parks and game reserves.
+We spend most of our time in South Africa driving around in national parks and game reserves, all pretty remote areas.
 But to get to these places we have to fly into big cities and then drive through a lot of small towns between destinations searching for gas, food, supplies, and lodging.

 We have developed a safety strategy so that we (and our belongings) are safe when we travel in South Africa.
 Primarily, we pack our car differently depending on whether we are inside a national park or outside.
 We call this Safari Mode vs. City Mode.